Elevate Your Wisconsin Experience

 - Program Coordinators: full-time professional staff who oversee communities, plan events, and assist with career advising and academic support

-- Peer Mentors: students who previously lived in a learning community who provide education, recreation, and support to new residents
+- Learning Community Program Assistants: students who previously lived in a learning community who provide education, recreation, and support to new residents

 - Your level of involvement is completely up to you

 Nuture your passion for the study of living things, whether it's plants, animals, health, microbiology, evolution, neurobiology, soil, food genetics, bioenergy, or anything biological.